Easy-to-read medicine information about warfarin – what it is, how to take warfarin safely and possible side effects.

 |Side effects||What should I do?|

-Warfarin should not be taken with some medications and herbal supplements, so always check with your doctor or pharmacist.
+Warfarin should not be taken with some medications and herbal supplements, so always check with your doctor or pharmacist before starting warfarin or before starting any new medicines.
 Also check with a pharmacist before taking over-the-counter anti-inflammatories such as diclofenac (e.g. Voltaren Rapid), ibuprofen (e.g. Nurofen), naproxen (e.g. Naprogesic).
 Taking these with warfarin may increase your risk of bleeding.

 Starting on warfarin Pharmac